 Future Fleet

-JambiJet has placed firm orders for the following aircraft, and are expecting to begin taking deliveries of them in the near future.
+JambiJet has placed a firm order for the following aircraft, and are expecting to begin taking deliveries of them in the near future.

 =Nota Bene=

-JambiJet never existed in real life, and was not particularly inspired by any one Indonesian carrier.
+JambiJet never existed in real life, and is not particularly inspired by any one Indonesian carrier.

 There is an airline in Kenya named JamboJet operating in Kenya.
 JambiJet is not related.

 There is a Batik Air based in Indonesia that coincidentally uses Batik patterns on their aircraft.
 JambiJet is not related.
-I wanted to create a completely independent carrier instead of a subsidiary like Batik Air, which is a subsidiary of Lion Air Group.
+I wanted to create a completely independent carrier instead of a subsidiary like Batik Air, which is a part of the real-life Lion Air Group.
 So I created JambiJet from scratch.

 The character Budiwati Angkasa isn’t based on any real life person.
-Her first name means “wise one” in Bahasa Indonesia, while her surname means “sky.”
-Everything else about her is fictitious, including her appearance, which was randomly generated.
+Her first name means “wise one” in Bahasa Indonesia, the national language of Indonesia, while her surname means “sky.”
+Everything else about her is fictitious, including her appearance, which was randomly generated from scratch.

 Lastly, I have to confess that I didn’t know there was an actual place in Indonesia named Jambi - which is both a city and a province there - until about a year ago.
 I accidentally discovered this while doing a Google search for a song named “Jambi” by the US rock band Tool.
 The song is a track on their 4th studio album, 10,000 Days.
-Oddly enough, the song’s title has nothing to do with Indonesia at all - the title was inspired by a genie character named Jambi from the popular American TV series Pee-wee's Playhouse.
+Oddly enough, the song’s title has nothing to do with Indonesia at all - the song title was actually inspired by a puppet named Jambi the Genie from the popular American TV series Pee-wee's Playhouse.